-Europe is now the epicenter of the COVID-19 pandemic.
-Case counts and deaths are soaring in Italy, Spain, France, and Germany, and many countries have imposed lockdowns and closed borders.
-Meanwhile, the United States, hampered by a fiasco with delayed and faulty test kits, is just guessing at its COVID-19 burden, though experts believe it is on the same trajectory as countries in Europe.
+Home health aides duties during COVID-19- Europe is now the epicenter of the COVID-19 pandemic.
+Case counts and deaths are soaring in Italy, Spain, France, and Germany.
+And many countries have imposed lockdowns and closed borders.
+We should focus on home health aides duties.
+Meanwhile, the United States, hampered by a fiasco with delayed and faulty test kits, is just guessing at its COVID-19 burden.
+Though experts believe it is on the same trajectory as countries in Europe.

-Amid these dire trends, South Korea has emerged as a sign of hope and a model to emulate.
-The country of 50 million appears to have greatly slowed its epidemic; it reported only 74 new cases today, down from 909 at its peak on 29 February.
-And it has done so without locking down entire cities or taking some of the other authoritarian measures that helped China bring its epidemic under control.
-“South Korea is a democratic republic, we feel a lockdown is not a reasonable choice,” says Kim Woo-Joo, an infectious disease specialist at Korea University.
-South Korea’s success may hold lessons for other countries—and also a warning: Even after driving case numbers down, the country is braced for a resurgence.
+South Korea has emerged as a sign of hope and a model to emulate.
+The country of 50 million appears to have greatly slowed its epidemic. it reported only 74 new cases today, down from 909 at its peak on 29 February.
+And it has done so without locking down entire cities or taking some of the other authoritarian measures.
+It helped China to bring its epidemic under control.
+“South Korea is a democratic republic, we feel a lockdown is not a reasonable choice,” says Kim Woo-Joo.
+An infectious disease specialist at Korea University.
+South Korea’s success may hold lessons for other countries.
+And also a warning.
+Even after driving case numbers down, the country is braced for a resurgence.

-Behind its success so far has been the most expansive and well-organized testing program in the world, combined with extensive efforts to isolate infected people and trace and quarantine their contacts.
-South Korea has tested more than 270,000 people, which amounts to more than 5200 tests per million inhabitants—more than any other country except tiny Bahrain, according to the Worldometer website.
-The United States has so far carried out 74 tests per 1 million inhabitants, data from the U.S. Centers for Disease Control and Prevention show.
+South Korea has tested more than 270,000 people, which amounts to more than 5200 tests per million inhabitants.
+And more than any other country except tiny Bahrain, according to the Worldometer website.
+The United States has so far carried out 74 tests per 1 million inhabitants.
+Data from the U.S. Centers for Disease Control and Prevention show.
+Royal Caregivers are providing home health aides duties for old people.

 Yet whether the success will hold is unclear.
-New case numbers are declining largely because the herculean effort to investigate a massive cluster of more than 5000 cases—60% of the nation’s total—linked to the Shincheonji Church of Jesus, a secretive, messianic megachurch, is winding down.
-But because of that effort, “We have not looked hard in other parts of Korea,” says Oh Myoung-Don, an infectious disease specialist at Seoul National University.
+New case numbers are declining largely because the herculean effort to investigate a massive cluster of more than 5000 cases.
+And 60% of the nation’s total—linked to the Shincheonji Church of Jesus.
+A secretive, messianic megachurch, is winding down.
+But because of that effort, “We have not looked hard in other parts of Korea,” says Oh Myoung-Don. an infectious disease specialist at Seoul National University and home health care duties.

 New clusters are now appearing.
 Since last week, authorities have reported many new infections, including 129 linked to a Seoul call center.
 “This could be the initiation of community spread,” through Seoul and its surrounding Gyeonggi province, Kim says.
 The region is home to 23 million people.